LioQing/webgpu-workshop-2025/README.md

-# WebGPU Summer Workshop: Synthetic Animation in the Browser
+# WebGPU Summer Workshop: Synthetic Animation & Simulation in the Browser

 This repository holds the code and resources for the WebGPU Summer Workshop, focusing on creating synthetic animations in the browser using WebGPU.